dsr-secure64/nfv-dns-rest-api/docs/rest-api-eval-design-criteria.md

 - APIs shall be composable
 - All APIs are intended for programmatic use
 - Asynchronous API calls shall set an expectation as to when the operation will complete
 - Error codes for back end operations shall accurately describe the resulting state of the end service
 - APIs shall be organized around generic namespace rather than product specific namespaces
   - e. g. authority-server vs authdns
 - APIs shall be extensible
 - APIs shall be under version control
+- The DNS API should be generic such that they could be implemented by any DNS service endpoint provider

 ### discussion